Paris in World War I: Paris on the front lines

 The outbreak of the First World War in August 1914 saw patriotic demonstrations on the Place de la Concorde and at the Gare de l'Est and Gare du Nord as the mobilized soldiers departed for the front.
-But while the Paris newspapers were confident of a quick victory, the German army swept through Belgium and marched rapidly toward Paris.
+But while the Paris newspapers were confident of a quick victory, the Imperial German Army swept through Belgium and marched rapidly toward Paris.

 On 26 August, trainloads of refugees from Belgium arrived at the Gare du Nord and were given shelter at the Cirque de Paris.
 On 30 August, a German plane appeared over Paris and dropped three bombs, one on the Rue des Récollets, one on the Quai de Valmy and the third on the Rue des Vinaigriers; the last bomb killed an elderly woman and wounded three persons.
 City authorities did not allow the casualties to be mentioned in the press.
-Another plane appeared on August 31 to drop a message with the claim that the Germans had defeated the French army at Saint-Quentin, and a third plane appeared on September 1, this time to drop more bombs that killed one person and injured sixteen.
+Another plane appeared on August 31 to drop a message with the claim that the Germans had defeated the French Army at Saint-Quentin, and a third plane appeared on September 1, this time to drop more bombs that killed one person and injured sixteen.
 These casualties were also concealed from the public.

 On August 26, the same day that the refugees from Belgium began arriving in the city, General Joseph Gallieni was called from retirement and appointed military governor of Paris, a title that dated back to the fourteenth century.
 He quickly began organizing the defenses of the city; the forts around the city were prepared for action, 376 cannons and batteries of new 75-millimeter guns were placed around the city to defend it against aerial attack, and machine guns and a cannon were placed on the Eiffel Tower.
 Herds of cattle were brought into the city to provide meat in the event of a long siege.
 The important masterpieces of the Louvre were transported to Toulouse for safekeeping.
 As the German army drew closer, French President Raymond Poincaré decided to move the French government and the National Assembly to safety in Bordeaux, as had been done in the Franco-Prussian War of 1870–71.
 On September 2, posters appeared around the city announcing that "The members of the government of the Republic have left Paris to give a new impulse to the national defense."